Practice Hub

 Medium

-This free practice runs 40 items across all four branches in 20 minutes.
+This practice runs all three games in 20 minutes.
 Unlike cognitive tests where there is a single right answer, Emotify items are scored against consensus norms (what most people identify or recommend) and expert norms (what psychology experts recommend).
-At the end, you receive a branch-by-branch profile and role-fit estimates for sales, customer success, and management roles.
+At the end, you receive a per-game profile and role-fit estimates for sales, customer success, and management roles.

-See your profile across Perception, Understanding, Management, and Usage.
+See your profile across perception, understanding, and management.

 Consensus plus expert norm scoring